 Voluntary Withdrawal of a CAAHEP- Accredited Program

-Notification of voluntary withdrawal of accreditation from CAAHEP must be made by the Chief Executive Officer or an officially designated representative of the sponsor by writing to CAAHEP indicating: the desired effective date of the voluntary withdrawal, and the location where all records will be kept for students who have completed the program.
+Notification of voluntary withdrawal of accreditation from CAAHEP must be made by the Chief Executive Officer or an officially designated representative of the sponsor by writing to CAAHEP indicating: the desired effective date of the voluntary withdrawal, and the location where all records will be kept for trainees who have completed the program.

 Requesting Inactive Status of a CAAHEP- Accredited Program

 Inactive status for any accredited program may be requested from CAAHEP at any time by the Chief Executive Officer or an officially designated representative of the sponsor writing to CAAHEP indicating the desired date to become inactive.
-No students can be enrolled or matriculated in the program at any time during the time period in which the program is on inactive status.
+No trainees can be enrolled or matriculated in the program at any time during the time period in which the program is on inactive status.
 The maximum period for inactive status is two years.
 The sponsor must continue to pay all required fees to the [CoA] and CAAHEP to maintain its accreditation status.

 To reactivate the program the Chief Executive Officer or an officially designated representative of the sponsor must provide notice of its intent to do so in writing to both CAAHEP and the [CoA].
 The sponsor will be notified by the [CoA] of additional requirements, if any, that must be met to restore active status.